BIGJRA/BIGJRA.github.io/rejuv.md

 interact with the wall and use Strength.
 From the junction: U, R all the way, D, R again ALL the way, battle, finish going R all the way, DL.
 Grab the *Oricorio Crest* inside the door*.* Exit, RUULU, take the ladder.
-Now, we’ve made it to Floor 2.
+Now, we've made it to Floor 2.
 Repeat just the strength wall interaction and take the ladder to return to B2F.

 B2F